 eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJleHAiOjE1NjcxNjg2NzAsImlzcyI6ImNvbm5lY3QucHJvdmlkZXIuaW5zdGFuY2UiLCJzdWIiOiI0YWM0ZWZmOC1iYzcxLTQ5OTQtOTZjNS01M2E5YzEwZGE2MjEifQ.Mc3l8q0baT0zoVQBM4OtSaAD9kAHWa99TKIx8xHjSg4

-And your client_secret
+And your client_secret is:

 5nFSe2fnp5Gk4pKFHtDqFyLidgdR58aPqYYcR62V5s8=

-After verifying and decoding the JWT with your client_secret
+After verifying and decoding the JWT with your client_secret you will get the following JSON object:

 {